houzhenliu/houzhenliu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Bachelor of Science in Computer Science, University of Science and Techology of China
-* M.S. in Jekyll, GitHub University, 2014
+  * GPA: 3.93/4.3
-* B.S. in GitHub, GitHub University, 2012
+  * Advisor: Professor Dr.Chen
 Work experience
 ======
 * Spring 2024: Academic Pages Collaborator